ohshet/EventTrackerProject/README.md

 # REST API Project
 This project is a simple REST API that allows a user to store, retrieve, and modify information about their last gasoline fill up.
-It performs create, read, udpate and delete (CRUD) operations on mySQL database named fuel.
+It performs create, read, udpate and delete (CRUD) operations on a mySQL database named fuel.
 The fill up table contains columns for an auto-incremented ID, date, odometer reading, gallons, and price per gallon.
 The user may search the database by ID, or by ranges (min - max) of dates, odometer entries, prices, or gallons.
 This information may be used to track a vehicle's fuel efficiency or the price of fuel across time.

 ## REST API endpoints:
 ```Retrieve all records:             GET api/fillups